splorp/tersus/readme.md

 Tersus was originally named Simplicity — a term that described exactly what the project was all about.
 However, that was prior to the discovery of a [WordPress](http://wordpress.org/) theme already using that very name.
 After a brief discussion, several Latin terms were bandied about as replacements.
 Tersus (which means ‘clean, neat, or cleansed’) seemed to fit the bill rather nicely — and here we are.

-A version of Tersus is also being developed for [Tumblr](http://tersustheme.tumblr.com/) and is also [available on GitHub](http://github.com/splorp/tersus-tumblr/).
+A version of Tersus is being developed for [Tumblr](http://tersustheme.tumblr.com/) and is also [available on GitHub](http://github.com/splorp/tersus-tumblr/).

 Keep track of Tersus development on [Twitter](http://twitter.com/tersustheme).